Tsukugi/Atago/README.md

 #### Methods
 - `getProperty<T>(name: string): IProperty<T> | undefined` - Get a property by name
 - `getPropertyValue<T>(name: string): T | undefined` - Get the value of a property by name
+- `requireProperty<T>(name: string): IProperty<T>` - Get a property by name, throws error if property doesn't exist
+- `requirePropertyValue<T>(name: string): T` - Get the value of a property by name, throws error if property doesn't exist
 - `setProperty<T>(name: string, value: T, type?: PropertyType): void` - Set a property value
 - `addPropertyModifier<T>(propertyName: string, modifier: PropertyModifier<T>): void` - Add a modifier to a property
 - `removePropertyModifier(propertyName: string, source: string): void` - Remove a modifier from a property